Intro to Navigation

 You can pass data to a Screen when navigating using the Navigate Action.
 See the docs on Passing Data.

-To hide the default Header of the Root Navigator:
+To hide the default Header on Navigators or specific Screens

 Similarly, you can hide the Header for all the screens inside a custom Stack Navigator that you add: